executablebooks/mistletoe-ebp/docs/using/intro.md

 ## Performance

 mistletoe is the fastest CommonMark compliant implementation in Python.
-Try the benchmarks yourself by running:
+Try the benchmarks yourself by installing
+`pip install mistletoe-ebp[benchmark]` and running:

 ```sh
 $ mistletoe-bench test/test_samples/syntax.md